sehrope/pelican-dokku-bare/README.md

-A bare bones example of a Pelican generated static site for a blog that you can easily deploy to a PaaS.
+A bare bones example of a [Pelican] generated static site for a blog that you can easily deploy to a PaaS.

 ### Installation

-First install [Pelican].
+First [install Pelican](http://docs.getpelican.com/en/3.3.0/getting_started.html#installing-pelican).
 For example on Ubuntu you can install it via:

     # Install pip
     $ sudo apt-get install python-pip

+    # Install pelican via pip
+    $ sudo pip install pelican

-    # Install pelican and markdown (for the posts we'll be writing):
+    # Install markdown via pip (we're going to write our posts in Markdown)
-    $ sudo pip install pelican markdown
+    $ sudo pip install markdown

 Then to set the bare site up locally, clone this repository: